The Top Ten Big Words on Campus

 These Top Ten Big Words on Campus are near and dear to the hearts of educators.
 Without an understanding of these words, such as “Plagiarize”, you will be doing a disservice to yourself, and could possibly have severely negative consequences if you indeed do, even unknowingly, plagiarize, such as expulsion from school.

-Having a large vocabulary and correctly using words which can have subtle meanings can expand and nuance your thinking and writing, improving them greatly.
-The more nuanced and subtle your thinking the more finely-spun your distinctions will be and the clearer your meaning.
+Having a large vocabulary and correctly using words (which can have nuanced meanings) can expand your thinking and writing, thereby improving them greatly.
+The more nuanced and subtle that your thinking becomes, the more finely-spun your distinctions will be, and the clearer your meaning.